flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CopyImage
-### Copies the image within the same region or to a new region within the same AWS account.
-Note that any tags you added to the image will not be copied.
+> Copies the image within the same region or to a new region within the same AWS account.
+Note that any tags you added to the image will not be copied.<br/>

 #### Input Parameters
 * `Action` - _required_